 In one word?
 Yes, but, Cockapoos, and most other dogs for that matter suffer from cockapoo separation anxiety, which means they won’t react too well to being left on their own all day.
 That being said, there is nothing wrong with leaving your Cockapoo for probably a maximum of 4 to 5 hours.

-There are ways of telling if your pooch stresses when you’re gone by his behaviour.
+There are ways of telling if your cockapoo stresses when you’re gone by his behaviour.
 Whining, barking, or howling are typical signs.
-Scratching doors and windows, chewing the furniture, and even urinating or defecting are also signs that your cockapoo has separation anxiety.
+Scratching doors and windows, chewing the furniture, and even urinating or defecting are signs of separation anxiety in your cockapoo.

 Does your Cockapoo Have Separation Anxiety?

 Does your dog’s behaviour change when you leave the house?
 When you’re home with him does he follow you around like a shadow from room to room?
 Do you get a frantic hello when you arrive home from work or come back from the shop?
 Do you notice he acts differently when you grab your car keys, put your coat on or grab your bag?

 If you’ve answered ‘yes’ to any of these, there’s a good chance your pup suffers from separation anxiety and the Cockapoo does not like being left home alone.